linuxaustralia/linuxconfau-change-discussions/miniconfs.md

 Originally the Miniconfs were *seperately organised* small one-day conferences that happened to run the day before Linux.Conf.Au (or later, the two days before Linux.Conf.Au) at the same/nearby venue, and aimed at "people who were in town to attend Linux.Conf.Au).
+There was no integration with the main Linux.Conf.Au site, other than a link to the Miniconf website, and Miniconfs did their own CFPs, published their own schedules, etc.

 Originally Linux.Conf.Au provided nothing to the Miniconfs other than "here's a room at the conference University you can use", and Miniconfs